 GDP is just one way of measuring the total output of an economy.
 Gross National Product, or GNP, is another method.
 GDP, as said earlier, is the sum value of all goods and services produced within a country.
 GNP narrows this definition a bit: it is the sum value of all goods and services produced by permanent residents of a country regardless of their location.
 The important distinction between GDP and GNP rests on differences in counting production by foreigners in a country and by nationals outside of a country.
-For the GDP of a particular country, production by foreigners within that country is counted and production by nationals outside of that country is not counted.
-For GNP, production by nationals outside of that country is counted.
+For the GDP of a particular country, production by foreigners within that country is not counted.
+For GNP, production by foreigners within a particular country is not counted and production by nationals outside of that country is not counted.
 Thus, while GDP is the value of goods and services produced within a country, GNP is the value of goods and services produced by citizens of a country.

 For example, in Country B, represented in , bananas are produced by nationals and backrubs are produced by foreigners.
-Using figure 1, GDP for Country B in year 1 is $(5 \times 1) + (5 \times 6) = 35$ .
-GNP for country B is $(5 \times 1) = 5$ , since the \$30 from backrubs is added to the GNP of the foreigners' country of origin.
+Using figure 1, GDP for Country B in year 1 is $(5 \times 1) + (5 \times 6) =$ \$35.
+GNP for country B is $(5 \times 1) =$ \$5, since the \$30 from backrubs is added to the GNP of the foreigners' country of origin.